 Many people struggle with this question.
-Some look at the world and see many people who blaspheme God or covet riches or teach false doctrine or exploit others, accrue wealth, live lives of relative ease, and think, ‘Why are those people so well off?’
+Some look at the world and see many people who blaspheme God, covet riches, teach false doctrine, and/or exploit others, accrue wealth, live lives of relative ease, and think, ‘Why are those people so well off?’
 For others the thought becomes almost paralyzing.
 They can’t understand why God would allow such a thing and they, in turn, have a skewed view of who God is in light of what they see.
 Some, in their misdirected struggle to answer this question, paint with an incredibly broad brush, change the question into a statement and essentially make just about all the prosperous wicked.
-They say, ‘anyone who is rich is greedy and should [fill in the blank] … give more away or pay more taxes or, once again, [fill in the blank]’.
+They say, ‘anyone who is rich is greedy and should [fill in the blank]’ – perhaps give more away or pay more taxes.
 It’s not hard to see how that kind of reasoning not only fails to take into account the godly wealthy of Scripture (i.e. Joseph of Arimethea, Abraham, Lydia, etc.) but it dodges the real issue.
 The real question is, “Why does God allow the wicked to prosper if He is in sovereign control of all the happenings in this universe?”